-- 177. The Uber driver who assaulted Doe 266 was an agent or employee of Uber, which is a common carrier.
-His duties were directed at the comfort and protection of passengers in his car, including Jane Doe LS 266. - 178.
-Uber derived a monetary benefit from every ride assigned to said Uber driver through its app, including the Plaintiff's ride where she was sexually assaulted, sexually battered, sexually harassed, raped, falsely imprisoned, and/or otherwise attacked.
+- 175. The Uber driver who perpetrated the above-described assault, sexual assault, and/or attack on Doe 159 in the course and scope of his employment with Uber and while he was still under Uber's direction and control.
+These acts caused Plaintiff pain and suffering that persists to this day. - 176.
+The Uber driver was acting on behalf of, for the benefit of, at the direction of, and within the course and scope of employment with Uber and engagement by Uber.
+Uber provided the Uber driver with access to its ride-sharing app platform, a tool necessary for Uber drivers to perform the work Uber assigned.
+Uber, through the Uber App, directed the Uber driver regarding the location of the pickup, time of the pickup, and routes for both the pickup of Plaintiff and transportation to her destination, and much more, as discussed below. - 177.
+The Uber driver who assaulted Doe 159 was an agent or employee of Uber, which is a common carrier.
+His duties were directed at the comfort and protection of passengers in his car, including Jane Doe LS 159. - Uber derived a monetary benefit from every ride assigned to said Uber driver through its 178. app, including the Plaintiff's ride where she was sexually assaulted, sexually battered, sexually harassed, raped, falsely imprisoned, and/or otherwise attacked.